 15) Sheet Pan Sausage

-One-pan meals are a gift because they don’t feel like a project.
-You can adjust this however you’d like: replace any vegetables with ones that are in season or ones that you already have in your crisper.
-The ideal zone is where the edges are just a little bit burnt and the air has a delicate scent of sausage and fennel.
-It’s the kind of meal that makes the kitchen smell like love.
+Feel free to change this however you would like: swap in any veggies that are in season or that you already have in your fridge.
+The perfect zone is where the edges are just slightly charred and the air has a subtle scent of sausage and fennel.
+It is the type of dish that makes your kitchen smell like love.

 16) Teriyaki Chicken Bowls

-Bowls are practical: they can be eaten on a couch, over a burp cloth, during a surprising one-person shift change.
-Store the sauce separately so the rice doesn’t turn into teriyaki pudding by the second day.
-I like preparing a basic cucumber salad, and even though I don’t do it often, it always lifts my spirits.
-If you are bring chopsticks, they should be plain and unbranded; we don’t need souvenir advertising during the infant stage.
+Don’t let rice become teriyaki pudding by storing the sauce separately.
+I enjoy making a simple cucumber salad and even though I don’t do it a lot, it always brightens my day.
+If you are going to bring chopsticks, please make sure they are plain and unbranded; we don’t need souvenir advertising during the baby phase.

 17) Lentil Soup